jochenalt/Ondine/docs/Drive.md

 <img  height="300px" src="../images/beltdrive/IMG_20180922_092706.jpg" >
 <img  height="300px" src="../images/beltdrive/IMG_20181013_113918.jpg" >

-Then the big wheel and the output timing belt is added (the stains on the top of the enclosure is my blood)
+Then the big wheel and the output timing belt is added (the stains on top of the enclosure is my blood)

 <img  height="300px" src="../images/beltdrive/IMG_20181013_114005.jpg" >